 Appoint the network

-portainer_default — which was created by Docker Compose — and select
+portainer_traefik-hub— which was created by Docker Compose — and select Save and Publish.

 After a few moments, your service will be ready and published.